Prateek-Sharma-87/Multiple-Classification-Algorithms/README.md

-Loan Classification (whether 'Paid Off' or 'In Collection') is performed using Multiple Classification Algorithms to find the best algorithm for the specific dataset ustilizing various accuracy evaluation methods while tuning the 'Hyperparameters' and visualizing the original data for preprocessing as well as the results
+Loan Classification (whether 'Paid Off' or 'In Collection') is performed using Multiple Classification Algorithms to find the best algorithm for the specific dataset ustilizing various accuracy evaluation methods while tuning the 'Hyperparameters' and visualizing the original data for preprocessing as well as visualising the results

+Classification Algorithms Explored:
+1. K Nearest Neighbor (KNN)
+2. Decision Tree
-Classification Algorithms Explored: K Nearest Neighbor (KNN), Decision Tree, Support Vector Machine (SVM) and Logistic Regression
+3. Support Vector Machine (SVM)
+4. Logistic Regression

-Accuracy Evaluation Methods: Jaccard Similarity Score, F-score and Log Loss
+Accuracy Evaluation Methods:
+1. Jaccard Similarity Score
+2. F-score
+3. Log Loss

-Visualization Libraries: 'Matplotlib' and 'Searborn'
+Visualization Libraries:
+1. Matplotlib
+2. Searborn